Best Kids Backpacks

 The shoulder straps are padded and they add to the comfort of the entire backpack.
 The back panel is also padded and it has an excellent ventilation system which means that it will help your kid stay dry and comfortable.

 The pack includes a large main compartment and the side panels are with stretch mesh.
-There is also a front pocket which is perfect for a jacket or a rain coat.
+There is also another extra compartment to keep extra storage for your kids.
+There is a front pocket which is perfect for a jacket or a rain coat.
 The front pocket is zippered which suggests that you could pack your child stuff that need to be secured.